yalexhwang/Weather-widget/README.md

 ### Weather widget
-A simple practice using an API (Open Weather API)
+- A practice using an API: a weather app pulling data from Open Weather API.
+- HTML, CSS, Bootstrap, JavaScript, jQuery.